bc3LC/medusa/README.md

 To use `medusa` package first you need to follow this steps:

-1. Install R and Rstudio (only if not already installed)
+1. Install R (required) and optionally an interface to facilitate usage, such as RStudio (only if not already installed):

     -   To download R click [here](https://www.r-project.org/)